cert-manager/website/content/en/docs/concepts/webhook.md

 type: "docs"
 ---

-cert-manager makes use of extending the Kubernets API server using a Webhook server to provide [dynamic admission control](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/) over cert-manager resources.
-This means that cert-manager benefits from most of the same behaviour that core Kubernetes resource have.
+cert-manager makes use of extending the Kubernetes API server using a Webhook server to provide [dynamic admission control](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/) over cert-manager resources.
+This means that cert-manager benefits from most of the same behavior that core Kubernetes resource have.
 The webhook has three main functions:

 - [ValidatingAdmissionWebhook](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/#validatingadmissionwebhook):